Unveiling the Mystery of 0.03 as a Fraction: A full breakdown

 Q2: Can all decimals be converted to fractions?

 A2: Yes, all terminating and recurring decimals can be converted into fractions.
-However, non-recurring, non-repeating decimals (like π or the square root of 2) cannot be expressed as exact fractions; they can only be approximated by fractions.
+On the flip side, non-recurring, non-repeating decimals (like π or the square root of 2) cannot be expressed as exact fractions; they can only be approximated by fractions.

 Q3: What if the decimal has many digits after the decimal point?